-Make this festive wreath to decorate your halls for Thanksgiving.
+Make this autumnal wreath to decorate your front door this fall.

 Photography: Anna Williams

 This festive fall wreath is just the thing to adorn your front door this autumn.
 This craft only takes a few simple materials and easy steps to make.
 The amount of corn that you need will vary depending on the size of the wreath; we used 140 ears for an 18-inch wreath form.